tedwon/sample-scala-maven-project/README.md

-sample-scala-maven-project
+scala-maven-template
 ====================

-Sample Scala Project with Maven
+Start a Scala Maven project with this template